robirr/HA-Mealie-Barcode-Scanner/README.md

 - [ ] 3D printable case to house the parts under a kitchen cupboard with the barcode scanner facing down.
 Straight down or angled?
 - [ ] Better detecting of a product in front of the scanner using a time of flight sensor.
 - [ ] Consider a custom PCB to make a more productionised product.
 Or an alternative hand-held version.
+- [ ] Consider splitting the readme into separate Wiki pages instead.